-This resource provides a summary of the geographical distribution of sea turtle nest occurrence and nest density throughout the state of Florida from 2008 to 2012.
+This resource provides a summary of the geographical distribution of sea turtle nest occurrence and nest density throughout the state of Florida during the last five years.

 View the interactive statewide atlas of nesting occurrence and density.

-Using Statewide Nesting Beach Survey data collected from 2008 to 2012, FWRI researchers prepared a statewide atlas of nesting occurrence and density for loggerheads, green turtles and leatherbacks.
+Using Statewide Nesting Beach Survey data collected during the last five years, FWRI researchers prepared a statewide atlas of nesting occurrence and density for loggerheads, green turtles and leatherbacks.
 They represented the distribution of Kemp’s ridley and hawksbill nesting as occurrence (presence or absence).
 Nest density and nest occurrence information was attributed to each beach surveyed as part of the SNBS program.
 Prior to the assignment of density ranks, researchers excluded survey beaches on which these three species were not observed to have nested during the five-year time period.
 These beaches were placed in the “not present” category within the density classification field.

 Researchers used quartile ranks – dividing density into four parts, each containing a quarter of the density values – to develop density classifications of “low,” “medium” and “high.”
 Researchers defined high-density beaches as those having the top 25 percent of density values; low-density beaches as the lowest 25 percent; and beaches with densities between these two categories as medium-density beaches.
-For loggerhead turtles, researchers ranked nesting activity within each genetic subunit described by Shamblin et al. (2011, 2012); ranks for green turtles and leatherbacks were done on a statewide basis.
+For loggerhead turtles and green turtles, researchers ranked nesting activity within each genetic subunit described by Shamblin et al. (2011, 2012, 2015); ranks for leatherbacks were done on a statewide basis.
 Hawksbill turtles and Kemp’s ridleys are noted as present or absent on individual beaches during the specified five-year time period.
 It is important to note that nesting beach surveys may have varied start and stop dates, frequency, duration and beach length between years for a particular beach, as well as between different beaches.

 Shamblin, B. M., Dodd, M. G., Bagley, D. A., Ehrhart, L. M., Tucker, A. D., Johnson, C., Carthy, R. R., Scarpino, R. A., McMichael, E., Addison, D. S., Williams, K. L., Frick, M. G., Ouellette S., Meylan, A. B., Godfrey, M. H., Murphy, S. R., and Nairn, C. J. 2011.
 Genetic structure of the southeastern United States loggerhead turtle nesting aggregation: evidence of additional structure within the peninsular Florida recovery unit, Marine Biology 158:571-587).